partykit/partykit/README.md

       // experimental: persist the document to partykit's room storage
       persist: true,

+      // enable read only access to true to disable editing, default: false
+      readOnly: true,

       // Or, you can load/save to your own database or storage load() {
         // load a document from a database, or some remote resource